Battle of Mogadishu (1993): Escalation of insurgency and September Black Hawk shootdown

 As American casualties started to mount in Somalia, domestic backlash in the United States grew.
 Bipartisan support from the US senate began to build for a withdrawal.
 By August 1993, it was evident to the Clinton administration that a strategy shift was necessary to retain domestic support for US involvement in Somalia.
 This shift was signaled by Defense Secretary Les Aspin in his 27 August speech, advocating for a decreased military focus in UNOSOM II and urging the UN and the OAU to resume negotiations with all parties.
 Both the US Secretary of State and the National Security Advisor pushed for a shift towards diplomacy.
 Certain US officials advocated for a more aggressive response, among them was Ambassador Robert R. Gosende from the State Department.
 Gosende had written a cable recommending the deployment of thousands of additional troops and urged the abandonment of all diplomatic engagements with the SNA.
 Contrarily, General Joseph P. Hoar, who was at the helm of CENTCOM, expressed sharp disagreement with Gosende's approach.
 In a confidential memo, General Hoar articulated his belief that if more American troops were needed, then control of Mogadishu was already lost.

 During September, tensions escalated after incidents where UNOSOM troops fired on civilian demonstrators.
-That month, Somali insurgents used RPGs to attack U.S. Army Black Hawk helicopters, damaging at least one that managed to return to base.
+That month, Somali insurgents used RPGs to attack US Army Black Hawk helicopters, damaging at least one that managed to return to base.
 Then, at 2 a.m. on 25 September—a week before the Battle of Mogadishu—the SNA used an RPG to shoot down a Black Hawk (callsign Courage 53) while it was on patrol.
 The pilots were able to fly their burning aircraft away from Aidid's turf to the more UNOSOM-friendly port of Mogadishu and make a crash landing.
 The pilot and co-pilot survived, but three crew members were killed.
 A shootout ensued as peacekeepers fought for the helicopter.
 The event was a propaganda victory for the SNA.
-The chief UNOSOM II spokesman in Mogadishu, U.S. Army Maj.
+The chief UNOSOM II spokesman in Mogadishu, US Army Maj.
 David Stockwell, referred to the downing as "a very lucky shot."